citra-emu/citra-web/site/content/entry/citra-progress-report-2017-september.md

 ## [Implement geometry shader](https://github.com/citra-emu/citra/pull/2865) by [wwylele](https://github.com/wwylele)

-The PICA200 GPU has a pipeline similar to [OpenGL's pipeline]() for rendering 3D <!-- TODO: Link to Khronos Group wiki. -->
-objects into a 2D display.
+The PICA200 GPU has a pipeline similar to [OpenGL's pipeline](https://www.khronos.org/opengl/wiki/Rendering_Pipeline_Overview) for rendering 3D objects into a 2D display.
 I won't go through them all here, only the optional geometry shader step.
 Just after the vertex shader step, if enabled, all the vertices are processed by a shader kernel (which is a small program that runs directly on a GPU), taking as many vertices as the kernel wants as input, and outputting as many vertices as the kernel wants.

 Because the kernel in the geometry shader is allowed as many inputs and outputs as it wants, it is significantly more powerful and flexible than the vertex shader,